conda/conda/docs/source/install/quick.rst

 You can be using Python in two minutes or less with this quick install guide - including install, update and uninstall.
 If you have any problems, please see the full installation instructions.

-QUICK TIP: If you prefer to have the 150+ open source packages included with Anaconda, and have 10 minutes and disk space required, you can download Anaconda simply by replacing the word “Miniconda” with “Anaconda” in the examples below.
+TIP: If you prefer to have the 150+ open source packages included with Anaconda, and have 10 minutes and disk space required, you can download Anaconda simply by replacing the word “Miniconda” with “Anaconda” in the examples below.